 Is there a cost difference between residence halls?

 No, there is not.
 There is only a cost difference between room types.

 What are the restrooms like?
 Are there any single occupancy restrooms?
 What about private restrooms in a room?

 Multi-stall Restrooms: These are communal, gender inclusive restrooms that are shared among everyone on the floor.
-The stalls have mostly floor to ceiling partitions.
+The stalls have mostly floor to ceiling partitions with locking doors.
 These are located on every floor in Homer, Nickerson, and North Halls.

 Single Occupancy Restrooms: These are restrooms that only one individual can use at a time.
 All of these are gender inclusive and also contain a shower.
 Anyone on the floor can use this restroom.
 These are located on every floor in Homer, Nickerson, and North Halls.
 This is the only restroom type in East Hall.